Big & Buttery Chocolate Chip Cookies bake up thick and chewy through the middle, with just a bit of crunch around the edges.

-You do have to plan ahead a bit if you want to make these, the dough needs to chill over night.
+You do have to plan ahead if you want to make these since the dough needs to chill overnight.
+The higher ratio of brown sugar and chilled dough helps control spread and gives the cookies their structure.
 I omitted the nuts and still got 22 cookies.
-My week actually played out so they sat a few nights in the fridge, patiently waiting to be baked up.

-These are my idea of the perfect chocolate chip cookie!
-They baked up beautifully, huge and full of chips.
-They're thick and chewy through the middle, and just a little bit crunchy around the edges.
-I let a tray of six go for just a bit longer than the recipe calls for so that they were the exact doneness I like for dunking in milk.
+These baked up beautifully, huge and full of chocolate chips.
+I let one tray bake slightly longer than the recipe calls for to get the doneness I prefer for dunking in milk.

 Big & Buttery Chocolate Chip Cookies